He’s running for mayor of his Mexican city. He’s also wanted by the DEA.

 “This is what motivates me.
 The people of Huetamo,” Portillo shouted to his supporters.
 “I’m your friend.
 I’m one of you.”

-Retired and active DEA agents have watched his campaign from afar, slack jawed.
+Retired and active DEA agents have watched his campaign from afar, slack-jawed.

 At the heart of Morena’s ascent has been an anticorruption rallying cry that has resonated with voters tired of the country’s entrenched, scandal-ridden parties.
-Lopez Obrador speaks almost daily about the graft of his predecessors and connections between the country’s elite and his opposition.
+López Obrador speaks almost daily about the graft of his predecessors and connections between the country’s elite and his opposition.
 But as the party has grown — commanding majorities in Congress and dominating state and local races — it has had to reckon with its own proliferating scandals.

 When news of Portillo’s past made its way to Mexico City, the party declined to distance itself.
 He continued to campaign alongside Morena’s gubernatorial and congressional candidates.
 He remained near the top of the polls.
 Portillo denies the drug trafficking allegations.